rachelhzhang/food_environ_atlas_analysis/Ideas and Outline.md

 - Stores: grocery stores, supercenters & club stores, convenience stores / pop; SNAP-authorized stores / pop

 ### Questions:
-- <T - M> Compare stores per population to farms per population, looking at access to stores vs food insecurity (eg. Are we looking at the wrong thing: maybe people have low access to stores but get their food from farms)
+- {T - M} Compare stores per population to farms per population, looking at access to stores vs food insecurity (eg. Are we looking at the wrong thing: maybe people have low access to stores but get their food from farms)
-- <T - R> Compare per capita expenditures on: farm, fast food, restaurants, hh income?
+- {T - R} Compare per capita expenditures on: farm, fast food, restaurants, hh income?
-- <T - R> Correlation among socioeconomic variables, eg. race against poverty/income/metro, so that we can use a single factor in later analyses
+- {T - R} Correlation among socioeconomic variables, eg. race against poverty/income/metro, so that we can use a single factor in later analyses
 - How effective are food assistance programs?
   - eg. Is the problem of low SNAP redemption due to few SNAP-authorized vendors?
-- <T - M> Compare household food insecurity change between 07-09 and 10-12 against: change in number of restaurants, stores, purchasing power?
+- {T - M} Compare household food insecurity change between 07-09 and 10-12 against: change in number of restaurants, stores, purchasing power?

 ### Issues
 - Missing data (by county)